sighupio/fury-kubernetes-aws/docs/AMI.md

 ### Master

-Contains all the necessary configuration to make it working with the specific kubernetes version.
+Contains all the necessary configuration and packages to make it work with a specific Kubernetes version.

 ### Node

-Contains all the necessary configuration to make it working with the specific kubernetes version.
+Contains all the necessary configuration and packages to make it work with a specific Kubernetes version.
 Auto-join feature is active in this AMI.

 ### Bastion